Due to its bitter taste, coffee is not liked by many people in the world.

 Well!
 The answer is not that simple; it also depends on the type of coffee you are making.

 Fine coffee grounds are used for making Espresso because of the pressurized and speedy brewing process.

-Medium coffee grounds are used in Aeropress or Drip coffee makers.
+Medium coffee grounds are used in pour-over or Drip coffee makers.
 While for French press coffee and cold brew coffee coarse grounds are perfect.

 We have prepared a complete guide on coffee grind sizes.
 You will get complete information about what grind size is perfect for what type of coffee drink.
 Make sure to check it out.

 A dirty coffee maker will never allow you to brew your coffee perfectly.
 It’s always recommended to clean your coffee maker soon after brewing it by pouring hot water.

 The extraction of old coffee grounds present in your coffee maker can make your drink overly bitter.

 It’s easiest to clean your coffee maker right after brewing because as time passes, the coffee dries, and it sticks harder on the surface of the coffee maker.